Lutropin Alfa (loo-TROE-pin AL-fa)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have liver disease, heart disease, or a history of breathing problems such as asthma.
-Tell your doctor if you are breast feeding.
-Make sure your doctor knows if you have ever had a stroke, or problems with blood clots.
+- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, heart disease, or a history of breathing problems such as asthma.
+Make sure your doctor knows if you have ever had a stroke or problems with blood clots.

-- This medicine may cause more than one egg at a time to be released from the ovary, and there is a chance you may become pregnant with more than one baby (twins, triplets, etc.).
+- This medicine may cause more than one egg at a time to be released from the ovary, and there is a chance you may become pregnant with more than one baby.
 Talk with your doctor about this risk before you start using this medicine.

 - Along with using this medicine, you will need to visit your doctor for regular tests and procedures.
 It may take several months for you to become pregnant.